 About the Similkameen Artist Residency

-The Similkameen Artist Residency acknowledges that our programming takes place on the traditional, ancestral, and unceded territories of the Syilx tmixʷ (Syilx/Okanagan) Nation.
-We ask visiting artists to be considerate to the land and to the Smalqmix people who have tended to this place for centuries, and to treat these territories with care and respect.
-SAR is honoured to share space to create here.
+Our programming takes place on the traditional, ancestral, and unceded territory of the syilx Okanagan Nation.
+We ask visiting artists to be considerate to the land and to the Similkameen people who have tended to this place for centuries, and to treat these territories with care and respect.

 THE LOG HOUSE